rdallman/dropbit/README.md

 * use secret to get hosts to render web page to read data remotely (web)?

 * name ideas: bitlocker, torrsync, bitsafe, bitpound
+* see what happens when editing same file in 2 places